-In the end, I am not advocating that you dumb down your content, instead break it down and make it more accessible.
-It’s about explaining your program, the experience, and the learning process so that anyone can understand.
+In the end, I am not advocating that you dumb down your content.
+Instead, break it down and make it more accessible.
+It’s about explaining your program, the experience, and the learning process so anyone can understand.

 Finding the balance between enlightened and accessible is hard work.
 I’m going to repeat that.
 Finding the balance between enlightened and accessible is hard work.
 But if you can find that balance, your story will be more meaningful and keep prospective readers compellingly engaged.